msghaleb/AzureMonitorHackathon/challenges/challenge4.md

 ## Challenge 4:  Containers Monitoring

-The aim of the first challenge is to understand....
+The aim of the first challenge is to understand container Monitoring and how it works.

 ### Main Objective;
 In this challenge we will learn more about Container Monitoring and how it works